Phosphorus levels in the offshore waters of the Great Lakes

 How this indicator was calculated

-Note: Water quality in the offshore regions of a lake is considered Good when it can support a healthy food web.
-The classification Fair indicates phosphorus levels are below a lake's phosphorus objectives and negative impacts to the offshore food web have been observed.
+Note: The classification Good indicates that phosphorus levels in the offshore regions of a lake are close to the lake's objective and it contributes to a healthy food web.
+The classification Fair indicates that phosphorus levels are below a lake's phosphorus objectives and negative impacts to the offshore food web have been observed.
 The classification Poor indicates phosphorus levels are above a lake's phosphorus objectives.
 Long-term trends on phosphorus levels in the offshore areas of the lakes since 1972 were calculated using linear regression.
 [A] Decreasing further below the objective.
 [B] Decreasing over the long-term but still above the objectives.

-Phosphorus is found in several products including detergents, fertilizers, manure, human waste and decaying plants.
+Phosphorus is found in several substances including detergents, fertilizers, manure, human waste, and decaying plants.
 Phosphorus reaches rivers and lakes through erosion and leaching from urban areas, farmland runoff, municipal and industrial wastewater discharges, and air pollution.
-Although governments, municipalities, farmers and citizens are making efforts to reduce releases to water, phosphorus levels continue to be an issue in the offshore areas for 3 of the 4 Canadian Great Lakes.
+Although governments, municipalities, farmers, and citizens are making efforts to reduce releases to water, phosphorus levels continue to be an issue in the offshore areas for 3 of the 4 Canadian Great Lakes.

 For Lake Superior, spring average phosphorus levels in offshore waters have declined very slowly since 1972.
 Over that period, phosphorus levels have remained consistently below the lake's water quality objective of 5 micrograms of phosphorus per litre.
 However, the phosphorus levels status for Lake Superior is still considered Good, as the lake continues to support a healthy food web, including healthy plankton and preyfish populations.

 In recent years, there has been an increase in toxic and nuisance algae in Lake Erie that has been linked, at least in part, to phosphorus levels.
-The offshore waters of Lake Erie's eastern, central and western basins continue to have levels exceeding each basin's expected level, giving it a Poor status.
-While there has been an overall decrease in phosphorus levels from 1972 to 2019, recent changes are difficult to interpret because of the highly variable nature of the data.
-For example in 2019, a majority of samples taken from the western basin of the lake met the expected level.
+The offshore waters of Lake Erie's eastern, central, and western basins continue to have levels exceeding each basin's expected level, giving it a Poor status.
+While there has been an overall decrease in phosphorus levels from 1972 to 2023, it has not been consistent over the years.
+For example, in 2023, a majority of samples taken from the western basin of the lake met the expected level.
 In contrast, in 2017 and 2013, samples from the same stations were above the expected level.
 Variations like these may be attributed to changes in the amount and frequency of precipitation from one year to another, which in turn affects runoff from nearby lands into the lakes.

 Lake ecosystems are complex, and phosphorus levels in offshore environments can be different from levels measured in nearshore environments.
-While offshore phosphorus levels are reaching unprecedented lows in some of the lakes, which may be linked to invasive mussel species colonizing the lakes and intercepting the phosphorus, many nearshore regions of the Great Lakes are experiencing nuisance algae problems due to excessive concentrations of nutrients in these areas.Footnote 1
+Offshore phosphorus levels are reaching unprecedented lows in some of the lakes.
+These conditions are in part linked to well-established invasive mussel populations that are intercepting phosphorus in the nearshore.
+Many nearshore regions of the Great Lakes are experiencing elevated nutrient levels and problems from nuisance algae growth and accumulation.Footnote 2

 About the indicator